The girl from down under photographing landscapes from up over.

-TP: What did you hope to do differently on this trip?
+TP: What did you hope to photograph differently on this trip?
 Did you achieve it?

-TP: You seem to have some success in Australian, National photography contests.
+TP: You seem to have some success in the Australian, National Photography Contests.

 Mel: Yes, I am proudly an Accredited Professional Photographer at Associate level with the Australian institute of professional photography (AIPP).
 It is a step I decided to take in regards to my professional future, and through competition in state and national awards, I am growing as a creative professional photographer.

 Mel: competition has taught me to be humble and not get pulled down in the undertow of those who use it as a reason to beat their chest and exclaim that they’re the best.
-What wins one day mightn’t necessarily be the same the next.
+A photo that wins one day mightn’t necessarily be the same the next.

 For anyone who hasn’t entered a competition, the most important thing is to not even look at the prizes on offer.
 Look first at what was awarded last year, and pick accordingly.
 Read about your judges experience and qualifications, and go from there.

-TP: What are your biggest surprises and your biggest disappointments that you have experienced in competitions?
+TP: What are your biggest surprises and your biggest disappointments that you have experienced in photography competitions?

 TP: The Buddha said that “Comparison is the road to unhappiness”, do you agree?